-Step 4: Click the ‘+‘ sign and find the Application that you wish to auto-start via the Finder interface.
-You probably want to open the /Applications folder to do so.
-You can select multiple items by holding down the ⌘ key while selecting each item.
+3) Click the plus (+) sign > Applications and choose the app you wish to auto-start.
+You can select multiple items by holding down the command key while selecting each item.

-Step 5: Once your desired items are selected, click the Add button.
+4) Once your desired items are selected, click Add.

-Verify the presence of the apps that you just added to the list, and reboot; or log out of macOS and log back in.
-Once you do, you should see the apps that you added automatically launch.
+Verify the presence of the apps that you just added to the list, and restart your Mac.
+After Mac restarts, you will see that the apps you added launch automatically.

-If you’d like to stop an app from automatically starting, follow steps 1-3, and highlight the app that you wish to remove and click the ‘-‘ sign to remove the app.
+If you’d like to stop an app from automatically starting, follow steps 1 and 2.
+After that, highlight the app you wish to remove and click the minus (-) button.

-If you’d like an app to startup in hidden mode, then check the Hide box next to the name of the app under the Login Items tab.
+If you’d like an app to startup in hidden mode, then check the Hide box next to the app’s name under the Login Items tab.